Code-Institute-Submissions/MAMBROZYK-Portfolio/README.md

 # Scope

-For employers, I wanted to provide them with some brief information about my skills and my work.
-They can access more information about me by folowing the LinkedIn link.
+For employers, I wanted to provide them with some brief information about my skills and my work.In the Work section of my website they can view projects I have worked on and have access to both the live version and the GitHub repository by clicking on the Font Awesome icons.
+They are also able to view my social media profiles via clicking on the icons in the footer.

 # Structure